Zuriich/Reactor-Design/README.md

 # Reactor-Design

-Reactor Design - Exercise Problems
+Reactor Design 1 - Exercise Problems Course 2014-2015
+Chemical Engineering / University of Alicante

+#### PS: It's only code yet, but I will add the wordings soon.